We are delighted to have commissioned 56 Degree Insight and Jump Research to undertake the 2024 East Lothian Visitor Survey.

 Find out more about what there is to see and do in East Lothian.

-As the days gradually shorten and the landscapes change with the season, there is plenty to draw you out to enjoy Autumnal colours and simple pleasures in East Lothian.
+As the days gradually shorten and the landscapes change with the season, there is plenty to draw you out to enjoy Autumnal colours and simple pleasures with an adventure into East Lothian.

 Visit East Lothian’s latest Mini Adventures film takes in wildlife watching, riverside walks and forest trails, inspirational, locally foraged food and drink, and no-fuss family fun.